Favdesta/PostgreSQL-Exercises/Simple_SQL_Queries.md

 FROM
     cd.facilities;
 ```
-For this question, we need to specify the columns that we want.
-We can do that with a simple comma-delimited list of column names specified to the select statement.
-All the database does is look at the columns available in the FROM clause, and return the ones we asked for, as illustrated below
+For this question, when you want specific information rather than everything in a table, you can list out exactly which columns you want after the SELECT keyword, separating each column name with a comma.
+The database then checks what columns are available in the table(s) mentioned in your FROM clause and returns just the ones you asked for, as illustrated below

 ![Screenshot 2025-01-14 223449](https://github.com/user-attachments/assets/2c0fbe10-a99f-452a-b934-e2392c385d6d)

-Generally speaking, for non-throwaway queries it's considered desirable to specify the names of the columns you want in your queries rather than using *.
-This is because your application might not be able to cope if more columns get added into the table.
+While using * is convenient, it's usually better practice to explicitly name your columns when writing queries you'll keep and reuse.
+This makes your queries more reliable - if someone adds new columns to the table later, your query will still return exactly what you expected rather than suddenly including extra columns that might cause problems in your application.

 # Control which rows are retrieved
 Q: How can you produce a list of facilities that charge a fee to members?